Single studies using the SelfControlledCaseSeries package

 the risk attributable to seasonality is assumed to be constant, but from

-month to month the risks are assumed to follow a cyclic cubic
+month to month the risks are assumed to follow a cyclic quadratic

 spline.